× Search

 Prepare for Digitised Waste Tracking

-It has been announced by DEFRA that Digitised Waste Tracking will become mandatory from April 2025.
-This decision presents both a major challenge and a significant opportunity for our members and partners to improve their accuracy, reporting and actions towards improved waste management, resource efficiency and a circular economy.
-The School has already begun preparing for this date, which will see the biggest change in the way waste is managed and reported in decades.
+It has been announced by DEFRA that the date for implementation of Mandatory Digitised Waste Tracking has been pushed back to April 2026.
+This decision was taken to allow the UK to be better prepared for what will be a massive change in the way we report on waste.
+Even with another year to prepare, this topic presents both a major challenge and a significant opportunity for our members and partners to improve their accuracy, reporting and actions towards improved waste management, resource efficiency and a circular economy.
+The School has already begun preparing for the revised date, which will see the biggest change in the way waste is managed and reported in decades.

 Find out more